-Owing to their central role in coding theory and computer science, the question of designing faster (ideally nearly linear time) decoding algorithms for Reed-Solomon codes has also received considerable attention.
-In the unique decoding regime, a nearly linear time decoder for Reed-Solomon codes was designed essentially by showing that the classical Berlekamp-Massey algorithm [Ber67, Mas69] for decoding these codes has a nearly linear time implementation (see [RSTW78] and references therein).
-In the list decoding regime, a similar result was shown in a work of Alekhnovich [Ale05] that gave an algorithm for decoding Reed-Solomon codes from $1 - \sqrt{d/n} - \varepsilon$ fraction errors in nearly linear time, for every constant $\varepsilon > 0$.
+Owing to their central role in coding theory and computer science, the question of designing faster (ideally nearly-linear-time) decoding algorithms for Reed-Solomon codes has also received considerable attention.
+In the unique decoding regime, a nearly-linear-time decoder for Reed-Solomon codes was designed essentially by showing that the classical Berlekamp-Massey algorithm [Ber67, Mas69] for decoding these codes has a nearly-linear-time implementation (see [RSTW78] and references therein).
+In the list-decoding regime, a similar result was shown in a work of Alekhnovich [Ale05] that gave an algorithm for decoding Reed-Solomon codes from $1 - \sqrt{d/n} - \varepsilon$ fraction errors in nearly-linear time, for every constant $\varepsilon > 0$ .
 Alekhnovich's overall approach and techniques that were based on the study of appropriate lattices over the univariate polynomial ring are crucial to our work as well.
 We discuss this in greater detail in our proof overview (section 2).

 In subsequent work towards understanding list decodability beyond the Johnson radius, natural variants of Reed-Solomon codes, such as the Folded Reed-Solomon (FRS) codes and Multiplicity codes were studied.
-In a seminal work, Guruswami & Rudra [GR08], building on the work of Parvaresh and Vardy [PV05], showed that FRS codes are (algorithmically) list decodable far beyond the Johnson radius, in fact all the way upto capacity.
+In a seminal work, Guruswami & Rudra [GR08], building on the work of Parvaresh and Vardy [PV05], showed that FRS codes are (algorithmically) list-decodable far beyond the Johnson radius, in fact all the way upto capacity.
 In subsequent works, Guruswami & Wang [GW13] and Kopparty [Kop15] showed that multiplicity codes also have this amazing list-decoding property upto capacity.
-More recently, Kopparty, Ron-Zewi, Saraf & Wootters [KRSW23] showed the surprising fact that these codes continue to have constant list size even as they approach list-decoding capacity.
+More recently, Kopparty, Ron-Zewi, Saraf & Wootters [KRSW23] showed the surprising fact that these codes are list-decodable with constant list size even as they approach list-decoding capacity.
 Moreover, they showed that the list-decoding algorithm of Guruswami & Wang can be combined with an efficient pruning procedure that gives an efficient list-decoding algorithm for FRS and multiplicity codes up to capacity with constant list size.
-In this work, we design significantly faster algorithms for list-decoding these codes from close to list-decoding capacity.
-In particular, the time complexity of our algorithms is $O(n \cdot \text{poly} \log n)$, commonly denoted as O(n), where n is the block length of the code.
-In this context, we remark that Hemenway, Ron-Zewi & Wootters [HRW20] and Kopparty, Resch, Ron-Zewi, Saraf & Silas [KRRSS21] showed that the codes obtained by applying the expander distance amplification technique of Alon, Edmonds and Luby [AEL95, AL96] on high-rate listdecodable can be list-decoded up to capacity in almost-linear $n^{1+o(1)}$ time.
-For ease of language, we will use the non-standard convention of referring to $O(n \cdot \text{poly} \log n)$ time as nearly-linear time and $n^{1+o(1)}$ time as almost-linear time henceforth in this paper.
+In this work, we design significantly faster algorithms for list decoding these codes from close to list-decoding capacity.

-We start by defining FRS and multiplicity codes and discussing the state of art for their list-decoding properties, before stating our results formally.
-We start with FRS codes.
+We start by defining FRS and multiplicity codes, before stating our results formally.